syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 # Columns

-Column definitions specified in the `Columns` option defines how the data in the **dataSource** have to be displayed, formatted and edited in TreeGrid.
-The values in the **dataSource** can be mapped to the appropriate column using the `Field` property of the corresponding column object.
+Column definitions specified in the `Columns` option defines how the data in the **DataSource** have to be displayed, formatted and edited in TreeGrid.
+The values in the **DataSource** can be mapped to the appropriate column using the `Field` property of the corresponding column object.

 ## Editing type

 The edit type of a column can be defined using the `EditType` property of the column object.

-The following example shows how to define the edit type in a column,
+The following example shows how to define the `EditType` in a column,

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")